The Antique Dealers' Fair And Exhibition, 1951 Catalogue pg 63.

 St Martins Lane Syndicate

 Vile and Cobb, who later became Royal Cabinetmakers to King George III, formed a syndicate with William Hallett (d.1781) in 1753 that was based in St Martin's Lane, London.

 St Martins Lane was at the heart of the mid-18th century London furniture trade, with many of the most renowned and skilled designers of the time basing their workshops in this area of London.
 Other members, and cabinetmakers whose premises were in this area included Thomas Chippendale and Mathias Locke.

-The members of this syndicate produced some of the finest commissions of furniture in the 18th Century, and this handle was often present in their work.
+The members of this syndicate produced some of the finest commissions of furniture in the 18th Century.